College of Visual & Performing Arts

 Keyboard students should perform two pieces from two different style periods in the standard classical repertoire.
 Works by Bach, Handel or Scarlatti (Baroque); Mozart, Haydn or Beethoven (Classical); Chopin Schubert or Schumann (Romantic); and Bartok, Debussy or Prokofiev (20th-century/Contemporary) are suggested.
 Memorization is required for pianists but not for organists.
 The demonstration of basic sight-reading ability is expected.
 Prospective organ majors should have a strong piano background.
 Previous organ study is not required and students may audition on piano.
 Students who would like guidance in choosing appropriate audition materials are encouraged to contact Dr. Matthew Cataldi well in advance of their audition date.

-Music Therapy Faculty will meet with each prospective MT student on audition days.
+In addition to the Applied Performance Audition , Music Therapy Faculty will meet with each prospective MT student on audition days.
 Each meeting will be approximately 15 minutes in duration.
-Each student should prepare to sing and/or play two contrasting songs that might be used in a clinical setting.
+Each student should prepare to sing and/or play two contrasting simple songs that might be used in a clinical setting.
 These can include pop songs, hymns, children’s songs, folk songs, golden oldies, or anything from the standard popular repertoire.
-Auditioners are encouraged to accompany themselves on guitar, ukulele, and/or piano if able.
+Auditioners may accompany themselves on guitar, ukulele, and/or piano if able.
 If the auditioner is unable to play any of these instruments they should sing their pieces a cappella.

-The music therapy faculty member will also ask the following questions:
+A music therapy faculty member may ask the following questions:

 What do you know about music therapy?